gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 To fully harness the power of nested routes, the `registerRoute` function allows a route to be registered **under any** previously **registered route**, even if that route was registered by another module.
 The only requirement is that the **parent route** must have been registered with the `registerRoute` function.

-When registering a new route with the `registerRoute` function, to render the route under a parent route, specify a `parentPath` property that matches the parent route's `path` property:
+When registering a new route with the `registerRoute` function, to render the route under a parent route, specify a `parentPath` option that matches the parent route's `path` option:

 ```tsx !#7
 import { Page } from "./Page.tsx";